MichaelJorgensen/CouponCodes-2-old/README.markdown

 (group) = puts the multicoupon in a group.  only 1 coupon can be redeemed per user per group.
 [coupon code] = string used to redeem this coupon.  no spaces.
 (count) = use [coupon code] as a prefix, and generate (count) unique codes.
-[subcoupon1(:subcoupon2...)] = semicolon seperated list of coupons that you want this "multi" coupon to apply.
+[subcoupon1(:subcoupon2...)] = semicolon separated list of coupons that you want this "multi" coupon to apply.
 (total uses) = default 1 use.
 (expiration) = period coupon is good for.  example: +3600:sec
 ### Deleting: